zoraviel/CSS-assignment-2/README.md

 * Edit the `link` element in *version2.html* to attach the new stylesheet file.

-You will make your second "Big Cats" page look similar to the second "Sea Mammals" page in [this video](TK), with side-by-side content in each article.
+You will make your second "Big Cats" page look similar to the second "Sea Mammals" example in [this video](https://www.youtube.com/watch?v=T3TglQ3BsSc), with side-by-side content in each article.

 ### Steps for part 2